ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/hoverExtended-spec.md

 Alternative hover command providing additional information.

-This command is has support for variable verbosity.
+This command has support for variable verbosity.

 ```ocaml
 type t = int
 let x : t = 1
 ```

 With the cursor on the value `x`, a call with a verbosity of 0 or lower would return `t` making it equivalent to a call to `textDocument/hover`.
 A call with a verbosity of 1 would return `int`.

-The management of the verbosity is left to the clients to implement.
+When the verbosity is omitted, the server is picks a number based on previous calls.
+It starts with 0.
+Further calls at the same position will improve the verbosity of the displayed type, by expanding aliases.
+If the position changes, the verbosity goes back to 0.
+This behavior is similar to `type-enclosing` in merlin.

 ##### Client capability